Angelo Ruggiero: The tapes

 On December 1, 1984, the Ruggiero wiretap was removed because he moved from Howard Beach, Queens to Cedarhurst, New York, to a house he was having renovated.
 Ruggiero told informants it was a good move for him and that the FBI would not know where he lived.
 In fact, pen registers at the Our Friends Social Club had disclosed several calls to his home in Cedarhurst, and FBI agents were watching on the day Ruggiero moved in.
 The agents had increased physical surveillance of Ruggiero and John Gotti, suspecting they might be dealing drugs.
 Despite Ruggiero's growing uneasiness and his efforts to discuss matters in code, evidence of narcotics trafficking began to grow around him mostly from his tape recorded telephone conversations with drug traffickers Alphonse Sisca and Arnold Squitieri.

 On April 17, 1984, Ruggiero met with Jack Conroy.
 Conroy was an associate who said he had a source who worked at the telephone company, which is notified when phones are being legally tapped, and he could find out who authorized the taps.
 A week later, he told Ruggiero this would cost $800- $1,000 for his telephone company source and $200 each for his partner and him.
 Ruggiero agreed.

 In a few days, Conroy delivered a bill of goods.
 He said the taps were legal because of a March 18 federal court order in the Southern District of New York, which is Manhattan and the Bronx.
 This invention caused Ruggiero to speculate that he was only peripherally involved in an investigation aimed at someone else.
 Just in case, however, he told Conroy, who had just suckered Ruggiero out of $1,000, that he would get some other telephone numbers for him to check.
-No problem, Conroy told Ruggiero.
+Conroy agreed to this.
 Jack Conroy was really an undercover FBI agent who was posing as a telephone repairman.

 Ruggiero at the time the indictments were being prepared seemed to not be worried about the outcome of the trial.
 He spent $40,000 on remodeling his home in Cedarhurst and was overheard saying, "the bugs in this house were a bunch of bullshit, and nothing is coming."
 His confidence later seemed ridiculous, even to his confederates.